Notes on the Geography of New Zealand: Dunedin 2 (Institutional)

 It's partly housed in an old bus station.

 The museum was created by the Otago Settlers Association, established in 1898 to celebrate the 50th anniversary of Dunedin's settlement.
-Members had the foresight to collect family photos, displayed in this extraordinary room.
+Members collected family photos, now displayed in this extraordinary room.
 The computers allow visitors to search the settlers and retrieve a lot of biographical detail.

 Here, also in the museum, is a handbill of regulations governing the pioneers' departure for New Zealand.
 It's posted in a mock-up of a tiny ship, mounted to move as though at sea.
-The movement is almost imperceptible, yet perhaps for that reason many visitors become almost instantly queasy, for reasons that for several uneasy minutes they can't understand.
+The movement is almost imperceptible, yet perhaps for that reason many visitors quickly turn queasy for reasons that for a minute or two they can't understand.